 From Ramen to Rice Sticks

 We have some serious Asian food fans in our test kitchen.
 Sun Basket executive R&D chef, Alan Li, grew up in San Francisco’s Chinatown, and our co-founder and executive chef Justine Kelly headed the kitchen in one of the country’s top Vietnamese restaurants for more than a decade.
 Their team is passionate about ingredients like tofu and fish sauce, and we’re not in the least bit surprised that their Asian-inspired recipes are among Sun Basket’s most popular meals.
-We’re also not surprised that we ended up with three recipes calling for Asian noodles on our menu this week.

 These naturally gluten-free noodles are translucent when cooked.
 Sometimes referred to as cellophane noodles, the thin strands are made with mung bean, potato, or yam flour, and can be up to 18 inches long.
 On this week’s menu, you can try sweet-potato glass noodles in our Korean Steak Japchae with Stir-Fried Vegetables.